CTurt/DARA/README.md

 DARA
 ====

-Save game exploit for Fifa 08 to run unsigned code on DS.
+Collection of save game exploits for Fifa games to run unsigned code on the DS.

-CRCFix fixes the checksum of a save file to stop it showing up as corrupt in the game; run `make` on CRCFix directory to build it.
+CRCFix fixes the checksum of a save file to stop it showing up as corrupt in the game.

-Run `make` on Sample directory to build Sample/save.sav, this is the exploitable save file.
+Exploit directory builds the exploitable save games.

-To activate the exploit go to "My FIFA 08", and then "My Profile".
+To activate the exploit go to "My FIFA (year)", and then "My Profile".

+Currently CRC fixing code has been implemented for the following games:

+- Fifa 06,
+- Fifa 07,
+- Fifa 08,
+- Fifa 09,

+These games are fully supported:

+- Fifa 07,
+- Fifa 08,

+These games have confirmed exploits but are not finished:

+- Fifa 09,

+These games are not exploitable:

+- Fifa 06,